galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
-> 3. Use  {% tool [Unzip a file](toolshed.g2.bx.psu.edu/repos/imgteam/unzip/unzip/6.0+galaxy0) %} to create a data collection in your history where all archive files will be unzipped
+> 3. Use  {% tool [Unzip a file](toolshed.g2.bx.psu.edu/repos/imgteam/unzip/unzip/6.0+galaxy0) %} to create a data collection in your history where all archive files will be unzipped.
 >
-> 5. Unhide the models data files
+> 4. Unhide the models data files.
 >
 >    History search `name:detection deleted:false visible:any` then unhidde the 2 model files "dataset_seanoe_101899_YOLOv8-weights-for-Bythograeidae-detection" and "dataset_seanoe_101899_YOLOv8-weights-for-Buccinidae-detection".
 >